 - 87. In the field of globalization and development, UNCTAD should continue to analyse global interdependence issues from a development perspective, concentrating on specific micro and macro issues.
-This cluster of work will support annual discussions in the Trade and Development Board, utilizing among other elements the Trade and Development Report and the World Investment Report.
+This cluster of work will support annual discussions in the Trade and Development Board, utilizing among other elements, the Trade and Development Report and the World Investment Report.
 Poverty alleviation should remain an important objective, and concrete opportunities to promote it should be identified.
-Specifically, this work will focus on the following: - (i) Examining specific development challenges regarding effective participation in international trade and investment, drawing out the lessons that may be of value to developing countries, countries in transition, and in particular the least developed countries.
-This examination of development challenges will integrate the important development lessons learnt about debt management problems from UNCTAD's work in this area; - (ii) Examining successful development experiences, drawing out the lessons that may be of value to other countries, particularly the least developed, and identifying suitable options, supporting cooperation among developing countries, in partnership with contributing countries and institutions, in this regard; - (iii) Monitoring the implementation of the Programme of Action for the Least Developed Countries for the 1990s and preparing, if so agreed, at the fifty-second session of the General Assembly, for a global review and appraisal of the implementation of the Programme; strengthening UNCTAD's contribution, in co-operation with other relevant organizations in the Inter-agency Task Force for Africa, towards the effective implementation of the United Nations New Agenda for the Development of Africa in the 1990s.
+Specifically, this work will focus on the following: - (i) Examining specific development challenges regarding effective participation in international trade and investment, drawing out the lessons that may be of value to developing countries, countries in transition, and in particular to the least developed countries.
+This examination of development challenges will integrate the important development lessons learnt about debt management problems from UNCTAD's work in this area; - (ii) Examining successful development experiences, drawing out the lessons that may be of value to other countries, particularly the least developed, and identifying suitable options, supporting cooperation among developing countries, in partnership with contributing countries and institutions, in this regard; - (iii) Monitoring the implementation of the Programme of Action for the Least Developed Countries for the 1990s and preparing, if so agreed, at the fifty-second General Conference, for a global review and appraisal of the implementation of the Programme; strengthening UNCTAD's contribution, in cooperation with other relevant organizations in the United Nations task force for Africa towards the effective implementation of the UN-NADAF.